-Cologne to Würzburg is a fairly long drive – if you are looking to stretch your legs or grab a bite to eat, Wiesbaden is an excellent stop en route to your next destination!
+Cologne to Würzburg is a fairly long drive – almost three hours.
+So if you are looking to stretch your legs or grab a bite to eat, Wiesbaden is an excellent stop en route to your next destination!

-Between 1626 and 1631 there was one of the biggest mass-trials and mass-executions ever seen in Europe during the Thirty Years War – the Würzburg Witch Trials.
+Between 1626 and 1631, there were one of the biggest mass trials and mass executions ever seen in Europe during the Thirty Years War – the Würzburg Witch Trials.
 157 men, women, and children were burned alive at the stake in Würzburg, Germany.
 Thankfully the witches have been replaced by gorgeous architecture and lots of wine!

 Nuremberg (aka Nürnberg)

 Nuremberg is the quintessential medieval Bavarian town filled with stunning architecture, outdoor markets, museums, and a dark and sordid history.
 And with over a half-million residents, it is the second-largest city in Bavaria.
 Its history dates way back but it is most often linked to World War II as it was the headquarters for the Nazis and later was nearly destroyed by allied bombing.